Optional Practical Training (OPT)

 - 30 days after OPT end date: Depart United States (unless transferring to new program or using the STEM extension)

-Applicants should submit the following items to the Center for Global Engagement:
+Applicants should submit the following items to the Center for Global Engagement for review prior to mailing to USCIS:

 - Completed Form I-765